British Airways travelers’ credit card details hacked

 The company’s mobile app was also breached, officials said.

+British Airways also experience an IT-related crisis in May last year when roughly 75,000 passengers were stranded after the airline cancelled more than 700 flights over three days because of system problems.

-British Airways revealed the hack Thursday evening and began notifying customers.
-Customers who booked on the company website from Aug.
+The airline revealed the new hack Thursday evening and began notifying customers.
+Travelers who booked on the company website or mobile app from Aug.
 21 until Sept.
 5 may have been affected.

+“British Airways is communicating with affected customers and we advise any customers who believe they may have been affected by this incident to contact their banks or credit card providers and follow their recommended advice,” the company said in its statement.

 The hack was not discovered until Sept.
 5 and has now been resolved, officials said.